 Standards and Values for Public Child Welfare Practice in California

 * Partially adopted from publications of the NASW, CWLA, and the Child Welfare Training Project, and California State University, Fresno.
-The present version is a revision of the Standards and Values adopted in 1996.
+The current version is a revision of the Standards and Values adopted in 1996.

 Standards of practice are by their nature subject to change.
 In view of shifting societal standards, as well as advancing knowledge about children, human behavior, and human ills, standards must be subject to continuous reflection and review.
 Standards can be useful in a variety of ways: